 'Tie my mouth with that net.
 Then I cannot eat you.
-Please take me to the deep river or I'll die.'
+Please take me 'Hunt, but spare the young, for they'll grow up and have deer to the deep river or I'll die.'
 Crocodile begged.

 'How can you help us?'